boltops-tools/terraspace-docs/_docs/cloud/permissions/add-user-to-org.md

 {% include videos/learn/cloud/permissions.md %}

-First thing is is to add the user to your org.
+First thing is to add the user to your org.

 1. Click on your user name in the upper right-hand corner and go to **Settings**
 2. On the left-hand menu, click on the **Organizations** link